gsisaoki/FSErasing/README.md

 [Google Drive]()

-Note that the images and labels used for training are applied similarity transformation based on 5 facial landmarks and size of 112 × 112 pixels.
+Note that the images and labels used for training are aligned using similarity transformation based on 5 facial landmarks and size of 112 × 112 pixels.
+The alignment method is followed the general one for face recognition, such as introduced at [insightface](https://github.com/deepinsight/insightface/blob/607b026481dbf7d7191b638078e4f0c4c968b744/recognition/arcface_torch/eval_ijbc.py).

 ## Sample codes